 Success is rewarded

 So what is the “intelligence” of the AI?
-The crucial point is that AI actually learns by (randomly) trying out actions and activities, whereby success is rewarded after feedback loops.
-Such actions are applied and refined more often – and over time more efficiently.
-It goes without saying that far-reaching projects such as project management for hospitals or energy management for data centers do not start from scratch.
-However, the results prove that Google DeepMind can actually react flexibly and independently to changing conditions.
+The crucial point is that AI learns by (randomly) trying out actions and activities, whereby success is rewarded after feedback loops.
+Such actions are applied and refined more often – and over time, more efficiently.
+Far-Reaching projects such as project management for hospitals or energy management for data centers do not start from scratch.
+However, the results prove that Google DeepMind can react flexibly and independently to changing conditions.

 The connection between “general intelligence” and “artificial intelligence” lies in so-called meta-learning.
 Every human being can confirm that our world and our environment have a specific characteristic: We never experience the same situation twice.
-But we also never experience a completely new situation.
-Every intelligent system must, therefore, have the ability to use the experiences of the past in order to transfer them to new tasks in an elegant and fast way.
+However, we also never experience a completely new condition.
+Every intelligent system must, therefore, have the ability to use the experiences of the past to transfer them to new tasks in an elegant and fast way.
 This is the same prerequisite for man and machine.

 A head start for the future

-As our environment and our lives are not getting any easier, AI applications are becoming more and more important.
-Since AI concepts use the power of powerful data centers, they can run through almost countless scenarios within a very short time in order to arrive at the most effective solution.
+As our environment and our lives are not getting any easier, AI, applications are becoming more and more critical.
+Since AI concepts use the power of robust data centers, they can run through almost countless scenarios within a short time to arrive at the most effective solution.
 In contrast to human intelligence, these solutions can be understood emotionlessly and transparently – and thus also tested from the human side.
-Here lies gigantic potential for the future, because every lead promises profit – that is an approach that every type of intelligence understands.
+Here lies the immense potential for the future, because every lead promises profit – that is an approach that every type of intelligence understands.